Available in VPC

 service.beta.kubernetes.io/ncloud-load-balancer-inbound-source |

-Value to be used as inbound access source in the ACG rule.
+Value to be used as an inbound source for ACG rules.

 |